-Use the view.
+Use the second control buttons (Camera bar), to change your point of view.
 Rotate the scene, zoom-in or zoom-out, and select special top or side views.
 Even if a portion of the experiment is obscured from one vantage point, you can adjust the camera and bring it into view.
 You can also rotate the scene by holding down the left mouse button and moving the mouse, zoom in and out by holding down the right mouse button, or shift the scene by holding down both buttons and moving the mouse.

-Using the control buttons (Scene bar) and the mouse, you can modify objects and their positions in the 3D window.
+Using the Using the Control buttons (Scene bar) and the mouse, you can modify objects and their positions in the 3D window.
 The first two icons choose between the geometric and physical editing modes.
 Using the geometric editing mode, objects can be moved freely without regard for their logical and dynamic relationship to the other objects.
 The Bodies can slide into each other without collision, and the constraint parameters can be altered using the mouse.